 As with all marsupials, the carnivorous species possess a pouch, although in some species, the pouch is little more than a mere fold.
 Typically, the young are carried within the pouch until such time that they are literally being dragged along the ground while the mother hunts.
 At this stage, the young are generally left in a den (such as a hollow log) while the mother hunts.

-Most of the members of this family are small, about the size of a rat.
-Tasmania has the distinction of being home to the four largest carnivorous marsupials in the world.
+Although most of the members of this family are small, about the size of a rat, Tasmania has the distinction of being home to the four largest carnivorous marsupials in the world.